SourceFed: Hosting

 When the channel launched in 2012, YouTube content creator Joe Bereta of Barats and Bereta, actor Elliott Morgan, and comedian Lee Newton, were introduced as the original three hosts of SourceFed.
 DeFranco, who hand-selected the three, also appeared as a host for the channel's first two weeks.
 DeFranco also hand-selected a second batch of three hosts (Trisha Hershberger, Meg Turney, and Steve Zaragoza) who debuted on the channel in 2012.
 All but Zaragoza would eventually leave the channel throughout 2014 and 2015.
 However, these hosts later made guest appearances on the channel after their departures, and Morgan specifically was briefly brought back on the main channel to host The Study.

 Ross Everett was introduced as the seventh on-camera host, after spending time as a writer for the series.
 In April 2014, DeFranco announced Everett was moved back to his writing position.
 However, near the end of the month, Everett announced his departure from SourceFed in a Tumblr blog post.
 Amidst the 2014 departures of Everett, Morgan, and Turney, SourceFed brought on William Haynes, Matt Lieberman, and Reina Scully in March 2014, serving as the de facto replacements for the former.
 While Haynes and Lieberman stayed on with SourceFed through its cancellation, Scully left the company in August 2016.

 With Bereta, Hershberger, and Newton's departures in late 2014 and early 2015, new hosts were brought on.
 On February 24, 2015, Sam Bashor accepted an offer to become an official host on the SourceFed and SourceFedNerd channels.
 He was previously a writer for the channels and made several appearances in videos.
 He was also the host for DeFranco's merchandising branch, ForHumanPeoples.
-Early 2015 would also see YouTube personality Bree Essrig, as well as Australian TV & radio host Maude Garrett join in hosting SourceFed.
+Early 2015 would also see YouTube personality Bree Essrig, as well as Australian television and radio host Maude Garrett join in hosting SourceFed.

 Early 2016 saw Mike Falzone join the main channel as the host of a revised form of #TableTalk, which was brought back to SourceFed's main channel content output.
 Scully and Garrett both announced their departures from SourceFed in August.
 Coinciding with their departures, Ava Gordy and Candace Carrizales were introduced as hosts on the main SourceFed channel.